sbalatbat/sbalatbat.github.io/test.md

 # About Me

 Hi!
 My name is Sarah Claire S. Balatbat, and I am a high school senior in Chula Vista High School.
+I'm planning on majoring in either Math or Computer Science when I go to college.
+I'm aiming for UCSD but I am open to other colleges as well.

 ## Fun Facts